-- Educated the Community for the need for Affordable Housing and the State 10% requirement - Advocated for the Purchase of the Grange building to be paired with existing Town Owned land - Habitat for Humanity initiative on the Grange development - Designed Affordable Housing for the Grange and Fire Station development - Brought Allocation Plans to Town Meeting yearly for inclusionary zoning money - Developed the Housing Trust Committee through Town Meeting Action - Secured Funding for the First Time Home Buyer Program - Joined in the Purchase of the Crossroad for Kids Land, securing approx. 3 acres for Housing - Designed Affordable and Moderate Income Housing (Crossroad for Kids) - Secured the Site Eligibility letter for the Crossroad for Kids development (Feinberg Bog Road) - Transferred land to the Housing Trust for future development (2 lots) - Supported changing zoning for the accessory apartment bylaw - Recycling of Homes gifted to the Town(this was discontinued primarily because of lack of lots to place homes on) - Supported the expansion of Island Creek Village through attendance at ZBA meetings for months - Developed the First Planned Production Plan and won approval through the local boards and DHCD - Brought Odd Lot Bylaw to Town meeting and won approval (lots less than 44,000 sq. ft.)
+- Educated the Community for the need for Affordable Housing and the State 10% requirement - Advocated for the Purchase of the Grange building to be paired with existing Town Owned land - Habitat for Humanity initiative on the Grange development - Designed Affordable Housing for the Grange and Fire Station development - Brought Allocation Plans to Town Meeting yearly for inclusionary zoning money - Developed the Housing Trust Committee through Town Meeting Action - Secured Funding for the First Time Home Buyer Program - Joined in the Purchase of the Crossroad for Kids Land, securing approx. 3 acres for Housing - Designed Affordable and Moderate-Income Housing and secured the Site Eligibility letter for six mixed income units at Feinberg Bog Road which is under construction. - Transferred land to the Housing Trust for future development (2 lots) - Supported changing zoning for the accessory apartment bylaw - Recycling of Homes gifted to the Town (this was discontinued primarily because of lack of lots to place homes on) - Supported the expansion of Island Creek Village through attendance at ZBA meetings, which has since been developed. - Developed the First Planned Production Plan and won approval through the local boards and DHCD - Brought Odd Lot Bylaw to Town meeting and won approval (lots less than 44,000 sq. ft.) - Habitat for Humanity, built a unit at Lake Shore Drive

 The DAHT has several powers, including the ability to buy, retain, construct and improve property.
-The DAHT currently as of August 20, 2103 has \$144,272.22in available funds from inclusionary payments and \$930,255 in CPA funds.
-It anticipates acquiring an additional \$945,000 from Inclusion Payments negotiated as cash in lieu Duxbury Estates and more fully described below.
+The DAHT currently as of November 2018 has \$1,112,639 in available funds from inclusionary payments and \$322,480 in CPA funds.
 It is difficult to predict the amount of funds that will be available from the CPA in the future, as further described below.